 Mandy Mee is The Farmer’s Daughter.
 She grew up in the South Island’s Rakaia Gorge and is passionate about things hand-made.
 From a love of knitting bestowed by her high-country sheep-farming father, to an enthusiasm for home crafts imparted by her mother and grandmothers, Mandy is a creator.

-This creativity has seen her establish The Farmer’s Daughter, a hub for ingenuity and making offered through The Annex café on beautiful Waiheke Island.
+This creativity has seen her establish The Farmer’s Daughter, a hub for ingenuity and making on beautiful Waiheke Island.

 Ongoing, Mandy has curated and continues to offer a variety of workshops, Studio Home - Demystifying Facebook & Instagram was held recently for small businesses on the island.
 Vicki Roycroft from The Wildflower School is hosting a Christmas Wreath workshop and Jane Burn from The Annex & Island Coffee finished the year with a Christmas Ceramics course.
 Mandy has just announced her first workshops to be held in February 2017 - Natural Perfumery with Fleurs du Mal & Basket Coiling with Craft School Oz.

-Dyed in soft shades of walnut, grey and a warm white, Plump & Co yarns can be crocheted or knitted into blankets, wall hangings and cushions.
-Mandy has hand knitted a range of readymade bespoke pieces in addition to offering workshops for hand-crafters to make their own, held at The Annex café.
-She also takes commissions for those with creative ideas of their own.
+Mandy has offered hand knitted readymade bespoke pieces in addition to offering workshops for hand-crafters to make their own, held on Waiheke Island.
+She takes commissions for those with creative ideas of their own.